Momenta: History

-Momenta was founded in September 2016 led by Cao Xudong, a former scientist at Microsoft Research and formerly executive director of research and development at Chinese deep-learning and computer vision company SenseTime.
+Momenta was founded in September 2016 led by Cao Xudong, a former scientist at Microsoft Research and former executive director of research and development at Chinese deep-learning and computer vision company SenseTime.

-In 2017, Mercedes-Benz Group invested in Momenta, which was the automaker's first-ever investment into a Chinese startup.

-Momenta became the first Chinese unicorn in the field of self-driving cars after investors valued the company at more than $1 billion in 2021.
+In 2017, Daimler (now Mercedes-Benz Group) invested in Momenta, the automaker's first investment in a Chinese startup.
+Momenta became the first Chinese unicorn specializing in self-driving cars after investors valued the company at more than $1 billion in 2021.
 The investors included, in addition to those already mentioned, General Motors (GM), IDG Capital, GGV Capital, Blue Lake Capital, Shunwei Capital, and Cathay Capital.
-General Motors invested $300 million in Momenta, as was announced in 2021, with the aim to accelerate the development of self-driving cars in China.
-By that time, Momenta struck partnerships with SAIC Motor, Toyota, auto parts supplier Bosch, Mercedes-Benz, Temasek, Yunfeng Capital, and Tencent.
+GM invested $300 million in Momenta, as was announced in 2021, with the aim to accelerate the development of self-driving cars in China.
+By that time, Momenta struck partnerships with SAIC Motor, Toyota, auto parts supplier Bosch, as well as Daimler, Temasek, Yunfeng Capital, and Tencent.

 Since 2021, SAIC Motors and Momenta have worked together on robotaxi operations in Shanghai and Suzhou.
 In addition to the robotaxis, Momenta is also supplying autonomous driving technology to SAIC's IM who has cars with Momenta tech currently being sold in the United Kingdom.

 In December 2021, Momenta and BYD established a joint venture, called DiPi Intelligent Mobility Co, located in Shenzhen, to deploy autonomous driving capabilities across certain BYD car model lines.

 In 2023, General Motors China received approval to conduct road tests in Shanghai for its autonomous vehicles developed in collaboration with Momenta.

 In 2024, additional partnerships with Nvidia and Qualcomm followed.
 Mercedes has a partnership with Momenta since 2024, too.

 In August 2024, Audi and SAIC Motor announced a joint venture in which Momenta is contributing a system for autonomous driving.
 In November 2024, Momenta announced partnerships with Nissan and Honda to develop advanced intelligent driving solutions based on an end-to-end intelligent driving large model.

 In September 2024, Momenta introduced its first end-to-end self-driving model intended for mass production.

-In July 2025 BMW started a cooperation.
+In July 2025, BMW and Momenta formed a cooperation.
 This cooperation includes Momenta providing driver assistance systems for BMW's entire new model lineup in China.
 In September 2025, Momenta announced that it would enter into a strategic Advanced Driver Assistance Systems (ADAS) partnership with French auto component manufacturer Valeo.
 The company also announced a partnership with Uber to test Robotaxis, in Germany starting in 2026.
 Additionally, Mercedes-Benz announced Momenta would be equipping their fully electric CLA model with a driver assistance system, which would be on Chinese streets starting in autumn 2025.

+In December 2025, Momenta partnered with Mercedes-Benz Group to deploy self-driving cars for Lumo Mobility in Abu Dhabi.

+On 18 December 2025, Momenta announced that it would be entering into a strategic partnership with Grab to bring autonomous driving technology to Southeast Asia.

+On 8 July 2026, Momenta debuted on the Hong Kong Exchanges and Clearing after raising approximately HK$ 5.89 billion in its IPO.